ProductiveRage/TypeScriptIn2021/Readme.md

 By default, this service would run locally at localhost:3000 but this could be changed in the src/config.ts file

+To add stocks to the 'Stock Viewer' list, there is a dropdown of available stock symbols and an 'Add' button at the bottom of the page.

 ### Goals and limitations

 As a toy-ish project, I applied constraints as what to what I implemented - the more complex that something is, the longer it takes to write and, unless there is a compelling case for doing so, the more faffing around you're doing for litle benefit.